gbabichev/Windows10-11-Bloatware-Removal/markupTest.md

+Most removed apps can be re-installed via the Microsoft Store.
+Links to apps below.

+For general information regarding Windows 10 Default Apps, see the <a href='https://docs.microsoft.com/en-us/windows/application-management/apps-in-windows-10'>Microsoft Documentation.</a>

 |   App Name    | Removal Reasoning    | Where to Download |
 | ------------- |--------------|--------------|
 | Bing Weather     | Not required for day-to-day use | https://www.microsoft.com/store/productId/9WZDNCRFJ3Q2|